manuhalapeth/Kenda_Tires_Sales_Forecasting/README.md

 **Why it happens**: The sales data begins January 2022.
 Many ML models and time-series techniques benefit from 5–10+ years of history to reliably learn multi-year seasonality, business cycles, and product lifecycle curves.
 With 50 months the model sees at most four complete seasonal cycles.

 **Mitigation**: As each month passes, retrain the production models on the expanding dataset.
-The lag_24 and roll_24 features already prepare for this — they will start delivering signal once 24 months of item-level history exist.
+The lag_24 and roll_24 features already prepare for this.
+They will start delivering signal once 24 months of item-level history exist.
 Adding external signals (industry tyre sales indices, weather patterns, raw rubber prices) can partially substitute for historical depth.

 ### 3. Recursive forecasting error accumulation